tdeekens/promster/.changeset/seven-timers-occur.md

 '@promster/apollo': patch
 ---

+## Fix GraphQL execution error counting

-Fix a bug where some GraphQL errors thrown were not counted when encountered in GraphQL execution phase.
+This fixes a bug which caused GraphQL errors thrown were not counted when encountered in GraphQL execution phase.

-GraphQL execution phase is where a GraphQL request is fulfilled, and can result in data or an error.
+During the execution phase GraphQL request are fulfilled and can result in data or an error.

-Error state could not be handled, and threw a plugin error, due to a missing label `field_name` in the intial labelset.
+Additionally, the any error not handled would threw a plugin error due to a missing label `field_name` in the intial label set.